SoBE Lab

 Lab Alumni:

-Dr Lucius Caviola, former SoBE PhD student, now PostDoc at Harvard University; PhD topic: “How we value animals: the psychology of speciesism”
+Dr Lucius Caviola, former PhD student (Oxford), now PostDoc at Harvard University

-Dr Jim Everett, former SoBE PhD student and PostDoc, now lecturer at the University of Kent; PhD topic: “Helping ‘us’ vs. ‘them’: Ingroup favouritism in prosocial behaviour”
+Dr Jim Everett, former PhD student and PostDoc (Oxford), now Reader at the University of Kent

-Dr Anne-Marie Nussberger, former SoBE PhD student, now PostDoc at the Max Planck Institute For Human Development; PhD topic: “Social decision-making under uncertainty”
+Dr Anne-Marie Nussberger, former PhD student (Oxford), now PostDoc at the Max Planck Institute for Human Development

-Dr Stefan Schubert, former SoBE PostDoc, now researcher at the London School of Economics and Political Science
+Dr Stefan Schubert, former PostDoc (Oxford), now researcher at the London School of Economics and Political Science